MSCA Postdoctoral Fellowships

 The grant provides an allowance to cover living, travel and family costs.
 The grant is awarded to a host organisation, usually a university, research centre or a company in Europe that employs the Experienced Researchers.
 The research costs and overheads of the host organisation(s) are also supported.

 The European financial contribution for a Marie Curie Fellowship is a flat-rate for the entire period of the project.
 The salary conditions of a MSCA Postdoctoral Fellow is very competitive in relation to the average cost of living in Madrid (gross salary of over € 50,000).
 It provides the following entries yearly allocated:

 1. Researcher unit cost (per month)

 * A country correction coefficient applies to the living allowance

 2. Institutional unit cost (per month):

 Research, training and networking costs

 Management and indirect costs

 Applying for a MSCA-PF

-Your supervisor should be a researcher at UCM, who must agree to sponsor your proposal.
+Your supervisor should be a researcher at Complutense University of Madrid (UCM), who must agree to sponsor your proposal.
 If you have not contacted anyone yet, you should have a look at our Expressions of Interest service to find groups interested in hosting candidates.